diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 ## FOSS Standards

-We aim to comply with the following standards and best practices:
+We follow these standards and best practices:

 - [REUSE License specification](https://reuse.software/)
   - Ensures clear and standardized license compliance across the project.